 The challenge here is that the value of the returned cup is very low and motivating consumers to return used cups in a condition good enough to recycle for very little reward is considered unlikely.
 The introduction of a deposit scheme will also not address the lack of current recycling infrastructure for paper cups.
-Therefore the group does not support the concept of deposit return schemes and is supporting the work of the British Plastics Federation and others in opposing the introduction of such schemes.
+From a retail perspective, there are additional considerations associated with deposit schemes, such as retail space required for storage, waste handling restrictions and implications for cost to the consumer at point of sale.
+Therefore the group does not support the concept of deposit return schemes for cups.

 Q. Are forests being destroyed to make paper cups?